 veterans of the 1969 Stonewall Rebellion, completing the circle, are

-The Gay Reverend Magora E. Kennedy is 100% New York State -- suburban and urban.
-Rev. Magora was born in Albany, New York, the state capital, on September 22, 1938 (one of our elder Stonewall veterans, raised in Saratoga Springs (upstate NY) and has lived in New York City the past few decades in Manhattan and Brooklyn and has been residing in The Bronx since the mid-1990s.
-"Gaygora", her S.V.A. nickname created by Williamson, is the mother of five, the grandmother of ten and the greatgrandmother of five.
+The Gay Reverend Magora was born in Albany, New York, the state capital, on September 22, 1938 -- one of our eldest Stonewall veterans!
+She was raised in Saratoga Springs (upstate N.Y.) and has lived in New York City the past several decades in Manhattan and Brooklyn and has been residing in The Bronx since the mid-1990s.
+"Gaygora", her S.R.V.A. nickname created by Willson Henderson, is the mother of five, the grandmother of ten and the greatgrandmother of five or more.
 Is this unusual?
 Absolutely!
 "How-be-ever" (a Magora witicism), way back then, women were 'expected' to get married -- and to a man.
 In Rev. Magora's situation, she was "under extremely heavy, forced, emotionally tormented pressure".
 Make no mistake -- Rev. Magora dearly loves all of her blessed twenty offspring!
 Because of her big clan, that's why she is known as the "Gayest Great Grandmama".

 (l-2-r): Dianne Yodice